njt/indiebiz/README.md

 # TODO

-build an audience: take names, stay in touch, be recommendable learn to ask be reliable tools (patron, etc.)
+* build an audience
+** take names at gigs
+** stay in touch via email and FB
+** talk about the act of creation as well as upcoming performances ** give fans multiple ways to pay you.
+* be recommendable
+* learn to ask
+* spin out products from your art (paintings to t-shirts, compositions to albums, poems to prints, etc.)
+* be visible
+* be reliable
+tools (patreon, etc.)